Top 10 Strangest Borders In The World Today

 Russia (left) And Estonia (right).
 Photo: Bored Panda

-The Estonia–Russia border is the international border between Republic of Estonia (EU member) and the Russian Federation (CIS member).
-The border is 294 kilometres (183 mi) long.
-It emerged in 1918 after Estonia declared its independence from Russia.
-The border goes mostly along the national, administrative and ethnic boundaries that have gradually formed since the 13th century.
-The exact location of the border was a subject of Estonian–Russian dispute that was resolved with the signing of the Border Agreement, but neither Russia nor Estonia have completed its ratification yet.
-It is an external border of the European Union.
+The international border between the Republic of Estonia (EU member) and the Russian Federation (CIS member) is known as the Estonia-Russia border.
+The border spans 294 kilometers (183 miles).
+It arose in 1918, following Estonia's declaration of independence from Russia.
+The border mostly follows national, administrative, and ethnic lines that have gradually formed since the 13th century.
+The exact location of the border was a source of contention between Estonia and Russia, which was settled with the signing of the Border Agreement, but neither Russia nor Estonia has completed ratification.
+It is a European Union external border.

 18. Vatican City, Vatican/Italy